The Possessed (1977 film): Plot

 The next day Leahy finds Ms. Gelson crying hysterically in Winjam's office, and realizes she and Winjam had also been romantically involved.
 Ms. Gelson suspends classes, and several students leave the college.
 That night, Weezie encounters Ms. Gelson wandering erratically through the hallways of the school; Ms. Gelson screams, and slaps her.
 Weezie tells Leahy of the incident, and then confesses to her mother about the affair with Winjam.
 Leahy searches the school for Ms. Gelson, and Ellen and Weezie begin to smell smoke.

 The remaining girls on campus, who have congregated in one of the dormitories, also begin to smell smoke, and find themselves locked in.
 Ms. Gelson unlocks the rooms and leads them away.
 Leahy searches the dormitory, and finds all of the rooms empty.
 He frees Ellen and Weezie from Ellen's locked office, and they attempt to leave the school.

 They encounter the possessed Ms. Gelson at the college's swimming pool, surrounded by the girls.
 Ellen forces all of the girls to leave the room, and Ms. Gelson grabs Leahy, lighting his jacket on fire, but the fire extinguishes itself.
 Ms. Gelson, laughing wildly, spits nails at Leahy.
 He embraces her, and again catches fire; he jumps into the swimming pool, and disappears in a blaze.

 The college is reopened for graduation, and Taplinger inquires to Ellen about Leahy's identity and whereabouts.
 She tells him she does not know who he really was or where he went.
 Lane is able to return to school for the graduation ceremony, led by a healthy Ms. Gelson.

 Cast

 Production

+The Possessed was conceived as a television pilot episode by NBC for a planned horror series focused around exorcisms.

-Filming of The Possessed took place in January 1977 on the campus of Reed College in southeast Portland, Oregon.
+Principal photography of The Possessed began in early January 1977 in Portland, Oregon, mainly on the campus of Reed College.
+Additional scenes were filmed at the Holladay Park Hospital.
 The production reportedly accrued $400,000 in local revenue for the state of Oregon.
+Filming was completed by February 1977.

 Release

 The Possessed was first broadcast on NBC on May 1, 1977.
+The film aired only three weeks before the release of Star Wars (1977), which significantly elevated actor Harrison Ford's public profile.

+Home media

+The Warner Archive Collection released The Possessed on DVD on March 23, 2009.